 The water then circulates through the chiller, where the heat is transferred to the the refrigerant in the evaporator, cooling the water again.
 The heated refrigerant is compressed in the compressor, and then circulated through the outer tube in the chiller’s condenser coil.

 So where does the heat/hot water go?
 How does the system get rid of it?

 This is where the seawater system comes into play…

 Seawater circulates through the condenser via the seawater system.
 The heat transfers from the “heated” refrigerant, to the seawater, and pumped overboard along with all the original hot cabin air!!

 A marine chiller system is literally a very cool process!

 Advantages / Benefits of a Marine Chilled Water Air Conditioning System Over Other Marine AC Systems

-Marine Chiller AC systems are considered some of the most efficient AC systems for boats.
+A Marine Chiller AC systems is the most efficient marine air conditioner for larger boats and yachts.
 This is for several reasons:

 - Maximum performance and durability

 - Customization of AC system to your vessel’s specific cooling needs